Stuart Fairchild Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 13th in MLB.

-- The Rays have a 2.54 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Rays have a 2.72 team ERA that ranks second among all MLB pitching staffs.

-- Rays pitchers combine to give up the fewest home runs in baseball (seven total, 0.4 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (eight total, 0.4 per game).

-- The Rays will send Beeks (0-0) out for his second start of the season.
+- The Rays will send Rasmussen (2-1) out to make his fourth start of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts through 17 1/3 innings pitched.

-- In his last time out -- out of the bullpen on Wednesday -- the lefty threw one inning against the Boston Red Sox, giving up one earned run while surrendering one hit.
+- In his last time out on Friday, the right-hander threw 4 1/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering eight hits.

+- In three games this season, the 27-year-old has amassed an ERA of 2.60, with 9.9 strikeouts per nine innings.
+Opponents are batting .180 against him.

 © 2023 Data Skrive.
 All rights reserved.